sphinx-doc/sphinx/Doc-26/install/index.rst

 the Distutils additionally define a few extra variables that may not be in your environment, such as ``$PLAT``.
 (And of course, on systems that don't have environment variables, such as Mac OS 9, the configuration variables supplied by the Distutils are the only ones you can use.)
-See section :ref:`config-files` for details.
+See section :ref:`inst-config-files` for details.

 .. % XXX need some Windows examples---when would custom